How Does a Pregnancy Test Work?

 Zone 2: The Test Zone

-As the urine continues to travel up the stick, it carries these antibodies over to the second area, the test zone.
+As the urine continues to travel up the stick, it transports these antibodies over to the second area, the test zone.
 The test zone contains a unique chemical that reacts with these antibodies, but only when hCG is present.

 Zone 3: The Control Zone

-If the control line and the test line appear, then the test worked and the woman is pregnant.
-If the control line appears and the test line does not appear, then the test worked but the woman is not pregnant.
+If the control line and the test line appear, then the test is yielding positive results and the woman is pregnant.
+Should the control line appear, and the test line doesn’t, then the test worked – but the woman is not pregnant.

-At Stony Brook Women’s Health, we are committed to helping all of our patients make the right choice for them.
+At Stony Brook Women’s Health, we’re passionate about helping all of our patients make the best choice for them.
 We supply urine pregnancy tests to all of our patients free of cost.